 Snowflake provides its users with the ability to couple JSON alongside relational data.
 Traditional data warehouse users meet roadblocks when encountering semi-structured data like JSON.

-FROM ZERO TO SNOWFLAKE IN 90 MINUTES
+VIRTUAL HANDS-ON LAB: FROM ZERO TO SNOWFLAKE IN 90 MINUTES

 This hands-on workshop focuses on improving your efficiency, scaling to your needs and analyzing your data thoroughly.
 Learn how to set up a data warehouse and generate the insights to best suit your business.

-Find a data warehouse workshop near you or online.
+Find a workshop online.